mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 but anything moving over any distance goes up first, then down to the destination.
 It may be virtually impossible to get from one city to another without going through an orbital shuttle terminal.
-At this point, the world’s cities are often more connected to the wider universe than to one another; and citizens may visit other planets more often than other cities of their homeworld.
+At this point, the world's cities are often more connected to the wider universe than to one another; and citizens may visit other planets more often than other cities of their homeworld.
 ```